marudy/react-native-responsive-screen/README.md

 <i>react-native-responsive-screen</i> is a small library that provides 2 simple methods so that React Native developers can code their UI elements fully responsive.
 No media queries needed.

-It also provides an optional third method for screen orienation detection and automatic rerendering according to new dimensions.
+It also provides an optional third method for screen orientation detection and automatic rerendering according to new dimensions.

 Give it a try and make your life simpler!